 First 72 hours

-Only tropical cyclones centred within the area bounded by 7-36N and 100-140E will be shown on this website.
+Tropical cyclones centred within the area bounded by 7-36N and 100-140E (show on map) will be shown on this website.
 According to the analysed position of the tropical cyclone and the tropical cyclone warning signal in force, the update time of this webpage and the information shown will be different.
 Details are listed in the table below: